lab2023/playbook/README.md

 ![lab2023](http://lab2023.com/assets/images/named-logo.png)

-- Builder is maintained and funded by [lab2023 - information technologies](http://lab2023.com/)
+- Playbook is maintained and funded by [lab2023 - information technologies](http://lab2023.com/)
 - Thank you to all the [contributors!](../../graphs/contributors)
 - This gem is inspired from [laptop](https://github.com/thoughtbot/laptop)
 - The names and logos for lab2023 are trademarks of lab2023, inc.